SystemsApproach/7E/README.rst

 releases found here will not necessarily stay in sync with any future published editions.

-In general, ``master`` contains a coherent and internally consistent version of the material.
+In general, ``main`` contains a coherent and internally consistent version of the material.
 (If it were code, the book would build and run.)
-New content under development is checked into branches until it can be merged into ``master`` without breaking self-consistency.
-The web version of the book available at https://book.systemsapproach.org is then continuously generated from ``master``, corresponding to a typical maintenance release (although we do not bother to tag it as such).
+New content under development is checked into branches until it can be merged into ``main`` without breaking self-consistency.
+The web version of the book available at https://book.systemsapproach.org is then continuously generated from ``main``, corresponding to a typical maintenance release (although we do not bother to tag it as such).

 Minor releases (e.g., v7.1) are tagged whenever there is sufficient